cirosantilli/db/mysql.md

 Range: `1000-01-01 00:00:00` to `9999-12-31 23:59:59`.

-###timestamp
+### TIMESTAMP

 Vs `datetime`: <http://stackoverflow.com/questions/409286/datetime-vs-timestamp>

 Similar to `datetime` but:

 -   much smaller range: `'1970-01-01 00:00:01'` UTC to `'2038-01-09 03:14:07'` UTC

 -   occupies 4 bytes instead of 8

 -   is automatically affected by the `TIME_ZONE` variable

 -    The default value is the current time, not `NULL` as in `DATE`.

 -   `UPDATE` updates it to current time.

         CREATE TABLE t (d TIMESTAMP, i INT);
         INSERT INTO t (i) VALUES (1);